 Baby Boomers have a bad reputation for being expensive, out of touch and resistant to change.
 However, they are actually more open minded than they get credit for and may just need longer to get used to new ideas or processes.
 In fact, with the economic downturn, many Boomers are expected to delay retirement and show a desire to keep their skill set up-to-date.

-Here’s a few tips on working with/managing Baby Boomers:
+Here are a few tips on working with/managing Baby Boomers: